Justia Lawyer Rating

 What to Expect in a DUI Case

-Navigating a DUI case in California can be a complex process, starting from the moment of arrest.
+Navigating a DUI case in Los Angeles California can be a complex process, starting from the moment of arrest.
 Here's what typically happens:

 a.
 Arrest and Booking